Frequently Asked Questions

 We serve as individuals that help you navigate through your psychological growth.
 If you or your child are having difficulty with functioning or adjusting to stressors at school, work, or home it may be time to schedule an appointment.
 Generally, a teacher or physician may bring up a concern that may be best addressed in counseling.

 Your counselor will gather information in the initial assessment to collaboratively create a treatment plan.
 The amount of sessions needed vary based on the client and their needs, however the average client attends treatment for 10-12 weeks.
 Some clients require further sessions and others require less.

 Thrive Therapy is registered to bill as an out-of-network provider for most insurance companies.
 The benefit of out-of-network services is that the client has the ability to choose their desired provider and not be limited by the contracted in-network providers.
 The disadvantage is having to provide a mental diagnosis that will stay in your or your child’s record indefinitely.
 For billing purposes, we collect the full rate at time of service.
 Then as a courtesy we will submit an out-of-network claim on your behalf.
 Depending on your benefits plan and once your out-of-network deductible has been met, you may be eligible for reimbursement at a percentage of the session rate.
 Reimbursement will be sent directly to you from your insurance company.
 We encourage you to contact your insurance company to inquire about your specific out-of-network coverage as not all plans have out-of-network coverage.

 Thrive Therapy’s rates for services vary depending on the services rendered.
-The intake assessment is $150 for 60 minutes.
-Individual sessions are $125.00 per 50 minute session.
-Family sessions are $200.00 per 1 hour and 30 minute sessions.
+The intake assessment is $165 for 60 minutes.
+Individual sessions are $155.00 per 50 minute session.
+Family and couples sessions are $235.00 per 1 hour and 30 minute sessions.
 Group counseling session rates vary on the number of group members, length of group, and amount of sessions.